slerman12/Help-me/2-Opposing-views.md

 The benzos forced on me an idea that almost become too much of an "execution."

-The risk of mortality was a foreseeable outcome by my psychiatrists, [as published study data shows](https://thischangedmypractice.com/long-term-benzodiazepine-mortality-schizophrenia/), that suicide is a probable risk in long-term benzo usage of patients presenting symptoms similar to mine.
+The risk of mortality was a foreseeable outcome by my psychiatrists, [as published study data shows](https://thischangedmypractice.com/long-term-benzodiazepine-mortality-schizophrenia/), that suicide is a probable risk in long-term benzo usage of patients presenting symptoms that are and were similar to mine.

 You know, the way I learned about the calcification was because chunks of what I thought were tooth were falling out.
 Just chunks of tooth-like pieces from my mouth.
 So I went to the dental hygienist and she said it was de-calcification.
 This was already when I was starting to recover to some extent, when I was already on the steak-only diet.
 To reiterate: it started *de*-calcifying at that point.
 The calcification built up a lot during the 6 months I was on benzos.
 That was her diagnosis: calcification due to dry mouth from benzos.
 The steak-diet saved my teeth, I think.